Grimbarian/PPT_Awards_Generator/README.md

 This tool takes a simple CSV list of student nominations and turns them into a professional PowerPoint presentation using your own custom backgrounds.
 Perfect for Behaviour Certificates, Sports Day, or End-of-Term assemblies.

-FeaturesOne-Click Generation: Turns a CSV into a full PPTX in seconds.
+Features One-Click Generation: Turns a CSV into a full PPTX in seconds.

 Customizable Content: Change the Award heading and Award SubText text.